GustavoCastro221/Avanti-Bootcamp-Challenge02/README.md

 - Use the included Docker-Compose file running the command: docker-compose up -d
 - Install dependecies with the command: npm-install
 - Use prisma migrate to create the database with the command: npx migrate dev
-- Finally, with docker running, run "npx run dev" to start the project
+- Finally, with docker running, run "npm run dev" to start the project

 # Express API Documentation